 Grapes on New Year´s Eve

-One of the popular Spanish habits is eating 12 grapes with each of the clock bells striking midnight on December 31.
-Even if you´re planning to go out for New Year´s Eve – the restaurant will provide you with 12 grapes.
-You get so used to this grapes-eating tradition that you can´t imagine the beginning of the year without grapes.
+One of the popular Spanish traditions is eating 12 grapes, one with each of the clock bells striking midnight on December 31.
+Even if you’re planning to go out for New Year’s Eve, the restaurant will provide you with 12 grapes.
+You get so used to this grape-eating tradition that you can’t imagine the start of the year without them.

 Fiestas and Puentes

-A large number of festivities in Spain provide locals with lots of opportunities to enjoy an abundant social life, as well as spend time with their families.
-Along with national holidays, every small town in Spain has at least a week of local celebrations per year.
-Friday and Saturday evenings are busy at most of the bars and restaurants.
-After the late dinner, nightclubs usually fill up around 3 p.m.
+A large number of festivities in Spain provide locals with numerous opportunities to enjoy a vibrant social life and spend time with their families.
+In addition to national holidays, every small town in Spain has at least one week of local celebrations each year.
+Friday and Saturday evenings are busy at most bars and restaurants.
+After a late dinner, nightclubs usually fill up around 3 a.m.
+Also, puentes are the Spanish version of long weekends.
+If translated literally, “puente” means a bridge and refers to the day between a holiday and a weekend.
+Many Spaniards also take this day off work, creating a long weekend – a great opportunity for a mini-vacation.
+Years ago, my husband had a 9-to-5 job, and most of our first Spanish road trips and weekend getaways were possible because of the puente concept.

 Meals with a glass of wine and daytime drinking